probonopd/static-tools/README.md

 * `desktop-file-install`, `desktop-file-validate`, `update-desktop-database` (from desktop-file-utils)
 * `appstreamcli` (from AppStream)

+## Static AppImage runtime

+__PLEASE NOTE: Do NOT add additional external dependencies or files.
+Everything shall be implemented in one file,  `runtime.c`.__

+__PLEASE NOTE: Do NOT add a complicated "build system" (like autotools, CMake,...) other than the existing simple Makefile and bash.__

 ## How to build static binaries

 * Build inside an Alpine Linux chroot (which gives us many dependencies from the system)